Stokke: Name

-Coat-of-arms

-The coat-of-arms is from modern times.
-They were granted on 13 January 1984.
-The arms are canting since stokker means "sticks" or "logs".
-The arms show three gold-colored tree trunks on a red background.
+Coat of arms

+The coat of arms was granted on 13 January 1984.
+The official blazon is "Gules, three ragged staffs Or" (I rødt tre opprette kvistede gull trestammer).
+This means the arms have a red field (background) and the charge is a set of three ragged staffs.
+The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
+The arms are canting since stokk means "sticks" or "logs".
+The arms show three to represent the three main parishes in the municipality: Stokke, Skjee and Arnadal.
+The arms were designed by Truls Nygaard, who based it off an original proposal by Hallvard Trætteberg which was further developed by Hans Gerhard Sørensen.
+The municipal flag had the same design as the coat of arms.

+Churches

+The Church of Norway had three parishes (sokn) within the municipality of Stokke.
+It is part of the Sandefjord prosti (deanery) in the Diocese of Tunsberg.

 History

-16,000 artifacts have been recorded at Brunstad in Stokke, mostly tools out of flint but also roughly sixty hearths.
+About 16,000 historic artifacts have been found at Brunstad in Stokke, mostly tools made out of flint but also roughly sixty hearths.
 The first recorded grave from Mesolithic times is also found here and dated to 5900 BCE.

-Municipal history

-The municipality of Stokke was established on 1 January 1838 (see formannskapsdistrikt).
-Two islands were later transferred from the municipality of Stokke to the neighboring municipality of Nøtterøy: Håøya, (in 1901) and Veierland (in 1964).

-Relatively few Stokke residents read Sandefjords Blad, the main newspaper of Sandefjord, and few residents reside or work in Sandefjord proper.
-The wealthiness of Sandefjord, however, was often used as an argument for the merge with Sandefjord.
-Its international airport Torp was also seen as a deciding factor for Stokke's decision to merge into Sandefjord.
+Leading up to 2017, Stokke residents were deciding whether or not to remain as an independent municipality or if they should merge with a neighboring municipality.
+Relatively few Stokke residents read Sandefjords Blad, the main newspaper of Sandefjord, and few residents reside or work in the city of Sandefjord.
+The wealthiness of Sandefjord, however, was often used as an argument for the merger with Sandefjord.
+Its international airport Sandefjord Airport, Torp was also seen as a deciding factor for Stokke's decision to merge into Sandefjord.
 For the village of Vear, on the other hand, a majority of residents preferred a merge into neighboring Tønsberg.
 Consequentially, the village was transferred into Tønsberg on 1 January 2017, the day Stokke joined Sandefjord.
 Vear is home to 2,500 residents as of 2016, which made up 22 percent of Stokke's total population prior to the merge.